5 Common Exterior Paint Mistakes (And How to Avoid Them)

 Many homeowners treat the foundation as something to "hide" by washing it in the main house color.
 In reality, this often looks bland and unfinished.

-4. Choosing a "Neon" Front Door
+4. Choosing a Clashing Front Door Color

 I love a bold front door, but a high-saturation "electric" color can look awkward against a muted house body.
 If your siding is a subtle, dusty hue, a neon door will look like it belongs to a different house.